-\textbf{Watermark Injection.} For those models with limited OCR capabilities, we propose $\textit{AQUA}_{spatial}$, which is designed to create synthetic images with special object configurations (e.g., unusual positional relationships), and leverage generators' understanding of spatial semantics to answer position-related probe queries.
+\textbf{Watermark Injection.} For models with limited OCR capabilities, we propose $\textbf{AQUA}_{spatial}$, which is designed to create synthetic images with special object configurations (e.g., unusual positional relationships), and to leverage generators' understanding of spatial semantics to answer position-related probe queries.
 Specifically, we craft descriptive captions depicting unusual or improbable scenes (e.g., ``A red apple on the head of a reading dog.'') and generate corresponding images using a diffusion model \citep{sohl2015deep,ho2020denoising,rombach2022high}.
+To ensure semantic uniqueness, these captions are constructed from low co-occurrence concept pairs and further filtered by language model perplexity to balance distinctiveness with naturalness (Appendix~\ref{pipeline}).
 These synthesized images serve as watermark images, as illustrated in the second part of Figure~\ref{fig:method}.
-Similar to $\textit{AQUA}_{acronym}$, these watermark images are injected into the dataset and can be scaled using LLM-based in-context generation of diverse captions.
-More examples are relegated to Appendix \ref{app:watermark_examples}.
-These positional relationships can bridge the gap between image semantics and textual outputs, allowing indirect watermark propagation from retriever to generator.
+Similar to $\textbf{AQUA}_{acronym}$, these watermark images are injected into the dataset and can be scaled using LLM-based in-context generation of diverse captions.
+More examples and image caption templates are provided in Appendix \ref{app:watermark_examples} and Appendix \ref{pipeline}, respectively.

-\textbf{Watermark Verification and Hypothesis Testing.} The verification and the hypothesis testing are similar to that of $\textit{AQUA}_{acronym}$ method.
-Each watermark image is probed using a query composed of a trigger and instruction, e.g., $T_{trigger}$ = “There is a dog reading a book.” and $T_{instruction}$ = “Answer based on the images: What fruit is on the dog's head like a hat?”.
-The expected signature is “Apple”.
-As before, the system output is evaluated using the exact-match protocol $\text{Eval}(\cdot,\cdot)$, and Welch’s t-test is applied to determine whether the suspect system statistically includes the watermarked dataset.
+\textbf{Watermark Verification and Hypothesis Testing.} The verification and the hypothesis testing are similar to those of the $\textbf{AQUA}_{acronym}$ method.
+Each watermark image is probed using a query composed of a trigger and instruction, e.g., $T_{trigger}$ = ``There is a dog reading a book.'' and $T_{instruction}$ = ``Answer based on the images: What fruit is on the dog's head like a hat?''.
+The expected signature is ``Apple''.
+As before, the system output is evaluated using the substring-match protocol $\text{Eval}(\cdot,\cdot)$, and Welch’s t-test is applied to determine whether the suspect system statistically includes the watermarked dataset.